 Southern Dinos and Goblins

-Day three takes you to another easily accessible panel of petroglyphs in Sand Island where you can also play on the sandy beaches of the San Juan River.
+Day four takes you to another easily accessible panel of petroglyphs in Sand Island where you can also play on the sandy beaches of the San Juan River.
 Next, head for the entertaining Goulding's Lodge and sweeping panorama of Monument Valley.
 Jump in a Jeep with a Navajo tour guide at Monument Valley and learn about Navajo culture and the area's incredible history.